 Leeds Grand Theatre

 Seating 1466 at full capacity, the auditorium provides a home for performances of all types, including its resident companies Opera North and Northern Ballet.
 Since its Heritage Lottery Fund and Arts Council supported ‘transformation’ in 2006, the theatre has hosted the best of the West End and other touring productions, including large musicals, drama from the National Theatre, comedians and music.
-The theatre played host to the world premieres of Gary Barlow and Tim Firth’s, The Girls (2015), and Fat Friends The Musical (2017) which was penned by Leeds’s own award-winning writer, Kay Mellor.
+The theatre played host to the world premieres of Gary Barlow and Tim Firth’s, The Girls (2015), and Leeds’ own award-winning writer and director Kay Mellor’s Fat Friends The Musical (2017) and Band of Gold (2019).

 There is lift access to most of the auditorium (excluding the Upper Balcony) from the foyer and a wheelchair access lift to the foyer from the Box Office.
 Please note that some areas of the auditorium do have steep stairs and may not be suitable for people with limited mobility.
-We recommend checking with the Box Office before purchasing a ticket if you have concerns.
+We recommend checking with the Box Office before purchasing a ticket if you have concerns and check the website here for more information about accessibility.

 The Leeds Inspired website lists thousands of events happening in Leeds every year.
 You’ll find gigs, exhibitions, dance,…